Restaurant Performance Index increased 1.0% in August

-The National Restaurant Association’s Restaurant Performance Index (RPI) remained below 100 in contraction territory for the fourth consecutive month in March.
-The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 99.2 in March, up slightly from a level of 99.0 in February.
+The National Restaurant Association’s Restaurant Performance Index (RPI) registered a healthy increase in August, but still remained below 100 in contraction territory for the ninth consecutive month.
+The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 98.6 in August, up 1.0% from a level of 97.7 in July.

-The Current Situation Index, which measures current trends in four industry indicators, stood at 98.2 in March – down slightly from a level of 98.3 in February.
-March represented the sixth consecutive month in which the Current Situation Index stood below the 100 level in contraction territory, which was due primarily to dampened same-store sales and customer traffic readings.
+The Current Situation Index, which measures current trends in four industry indicators (same-store sales, traffic, labor and capital expenditures), stood at 98.2 in August – up 1.4% from July and the first increase since May.
+Despite the increase, August marked the 11th consecutive month in which the Current Situation Index stood below 100 in contraction territory.

-The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators, stood at 100.1 – up 0.4% from a level of 99.7 last month.
-Restaurant operators are somewhat more optimistic about sales, though they remain much less bullish about the direction of the overall economy.
+The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators (same-store sales, employees, capital expenditures and business conditions), stood at 99.0 – up 0.6% from a level of 98.4 last month.
+Restaurant operators continue to have a mixed outlook for both sales and the overall economy in the coming months.

 Read the full RPI report.